 MacKenzie, Warren; Hawkins, Ken.
 Toronto, ON: Collins.
 2008

 The financial advice industry — including banks, mutual fund and insurance companies — has a vested interest in our hard-earned savings.
-Industry advisors are constantly warning us that we may not be financially prepared for retirement.
+Industry advisers are constantly warning us that we may not be financially prepared for retirement.
 And, feeling anxious about our future, we become convinced that it’s a good idea to let them handle our money.

 Retirement Income for Life: Getting More Without Saving More